kalavai-net/kalavai-client/README.md

 ## What can Kalavai do?

+In a few words, with Kalavai **you can run large AI projects that you could not run with your own hardware**.

 Kalavai's goal is to make AI hardware accessible and affordable to all.
 We do it in two ways:

 1. The open source version can be used to pool any devices, for _commercial and non-commercial_ purposes.
 This is perfect as **a management layer for research groups and organisations** that already have hardware lying around and wish to unlock its power, without requiring a devops team.
 This AI clusters are free, secure and totally private.